Optimize Sample Cooler Temperatures for Ideal Results

 Since most high-purity water chemistry sensors are rated to only 122°F (50°C), the steam and high-energy water samples must be cooled from 1060°F down to at least 122°F. Ideally, secondary cooling would be done to further cool and control the sample to 77°F (25°C) for the best analytical results.
 Steam temperature and pressure determine the absolute amount of heat to remove from the sample.

-Challenges to maintaining sample temperature
+Challenges to maintaining sample cooler temperature

 Insufficient cooling water flow limits heat removal efficiency and reduces the magnitude of heat removed for a given heat exchanger size.
 Excessive flow can damage the cooler through material erosion or mechanical failure due to cooler coils' vibration.